rafael-longo/calcularte-content-creator/memory-bank/progress.md

 *   **Command-Line Interface (CLI):** The `src/main.py` CLI provides commands for:
     *   `ingest`
     *   `ask-strategist`
+    *   `plan-content`
     *   `generate-ideas`
     *   `develop-post`
     *   `refine-content`
+*   **Strategic Content Planning:** The `BrandStrategistAgent` can now generate proactive, strategic content plans based on seasonality and historical data, accessible via the `plan-content` CLI command.

 ## 2. What's Left to Build

-The initial CLI-based version of the multi-agent system is complete.
-The next phase of development will focus on implementing a series of strategic enhancements to evolve the system's capabilities, as outlined in the `docs/` directory.
+The next phase of development will focus on implementing the remaining strategic enhancements, as outlined in the `docs/` directory.

 **Enhancement Roadmap:**
-1.  **Evolve BrandStrategistAgent to True Strategist:** Transform the agent from a retriever to a proactive planner.
 2.  **Implement On-Demand Brand Voice Reporting:** Enable the generation of a comprehensive brand guide.
 3.  **Enable Flexible and Autonomous Post Generation:** Introduce powerful `plan` and `plan-and-develop` commands.
 4.  **Deepen Inter-Agent Context Passing:** Make context passing more intelligent and specific.